dd2480-spring-2025-group-1/sir-lancebot/tests/README.md

-This Readme has been copied from the python-discord/bot so some info might not be correct.
+⚠️ This README has been copied from `python-discord/bot`, so please be aware that some info might not be correct.

 # Testing our Bot